When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines

 The paper, titled "When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines" and posted to arXiv, runs 42 tasks across seven categories with 210 total evaluations to answer a question the field has gotten wrong: does model diversity in a team of agents actually help?
 The short answer, according to this research, is: it depends.
 Specifically, it depends on how good your selection mechanism is — and in the experimental conditions tested, that quality determines whether diversity helps or hurts performance.

 The numbers are stark.
-A diverse team of three frontier models using judge-based selection achieved a 0.810 win rate against a single strong baseline, according to the paper.
+A diverse team of three frontier models using judge-based selection achieved a 0.810 win rate against a single strong baseline, according to the paper (arXiv:2603.20324).
 The same diverse team using synthesis-based aggregation achieved a 0.179 win rate, losing to the single model in every one of the 42 tasks.
 A majority vote approach hit 0.496, which is essentially chance.

 The Crossover Threshold